gavinlyonsrepo/Cap_meter_arduino/README.md

 The .ino file( which contains the C++ source code) calls from a number of libraries.

-All are standard libraries which can be found on Arduino website site or Adafruit website
+All are standard libraries which can be found on Arduino libray manager.

-* <Wire.h>   v 1.0.0 //I2C
 * <Adafruit_SSD1306.h> v 1.1.2 // OLED
 * <Button.h> v 1.0.0 // pb https://www.arduinolibraries.info/authors/madleech or https://github.com/madleech/Button